wireservice/agate/docs/cookbook/pygal.rst

 Plotting with pygal
 ===================

-`pygal <http://pygal.org/>`_ is a neat library for generating SVG charts. journalism works well with it too.
+`pygal <http://pygal.org/>`_ is a neat library for generating SVG charts. agate works well with it too.

 Line chart
 ==========